 I have been working on getting a Recovery College in the ACT for over four years, so am really invested in making sure the College works.
 My interest in mental health started over 40 years ago when I started work as a mental health nurse, it continued in my studies with Bachelors of Arts and Science in sociology and psychology, Masters in Health Studies (Addiction) and a Graduate Diploma in Counselling.
 I also have a Masters in Adult Education.
 I have a lived experience of mental health dealing with anxiety and depression for the last ten years.
 I wish that there had been a college when I first experienced symptoms and then maybe it wouldn't have taken me so long to start on my own recovery journey

-I am excited to be the newest member to join the team at the ACT Recovery College.
+I am excited to join the team at the ACT Recovery College.
 My experience working in the mental health sector started over 20 years ago when I was a young trainee administration officer in Community Mental Health at Greater Southern Area Health Service.